ppy/osu-wiki/news/2020-05-08-mappers-report-april.md

 Yuemiao definitely deserves more credit, as she is quite unknown and surprised many with her first ranked map.
 The current 28 ratings on her Mizatuma consist of 27(!)
 10* votes.
 If ratings could talk, we wouldn't have to phrase this.
 We are definitely looking forward to more of her maps in the future and expect something great!

 The next month will feature osu!catch.
-But that’s not all yet.
-We want to give every player the chance to raise their voice for the Mappers’ Showcase.
-That’s why we created this [form](https://forms.gle/kM5SW33xp1HttS7D8) where everyone can submit mappers and storyboarder of which they think they should be featured in one of the next issues of the Mappers’ Report!
+But that's not all yet.
+We want to give every player the chance to raise their voice for the Mappers' Showcase.
+That's why we created this [form](https://forms.gle/kM5SW33xp1HttS7D8) where everyone can submit mappers and storyboarder of which they think they should be featured in one of the next issues of the Mappers' Report!

-We’re excited as you to see which gems are still hidden in osu!
+We're excited as you to see which gems are still hidden in osu!

 ## <a id="mapping-contests"></a>Mapping Contests